Facts About Fescue Grass

 acceptability as lawn grasses.
 This fescue makes an ideal

-conservation, erosion, and reclamation planting in areas not
+conservation, erosion, and reclamation grass in areas not

-easily maintained and is the only fescue that is salt tolerant.
+easily maintained.
+Hard fescue is the only fescue that exhibits some salt tolerance.

 Using Fescue Grass For Pastures

-problems (fescue toxicity) from animals grazing on fescues.
+problems (fescue toxicity) for animals grazing on fescues.
 Lawn

 varieties are NOT endophyte free.
 There are now available